Morbale/csl/README.md

 # csl
-code to run thickness analysis on good and bad weld images
+Code to run thickness analysis on good and bad weld images collected from sensors

 1. Create a Virtual Environment in the csl Folder: